gudnuf/bolt12-prism/README.md

 lightning-cli prism-create -k members="$MEMBERS_JSON"
 ```

+### Delete a prism

+Need to delete a prism from the database?
+Use `prism-delete prism_id`.
+Be sure to remove any bindings first (see below)!

+### Delete a prism

+Need to delete a prism from the database?
+Use `prism-delete prism_id`.
+Be sure to remove any bindings first (see below)!

 ### List Prism IDs

 Let's say you have three prisms defined, one of which you specified and ID for. `prism-list` might look something like this: